cristianastan2/AOES-CLIM670-Reading-Scientific-Papers/_episodes/01-Quickstart-Review.md

 ### Same examples of what to look for
 1) Title: You need to understand all the key words in the title.
 If you can’t find them in the paper, search other resources for a definition.

 a.
-What do you expect to learn from this paper?
+What do you expect to learn from this paper?<br>
-b.
-What is vegetation feedback?
 c.
-What is a diurnal temperature range?
+What is a diurnal temperature range?<br>

 3) Abstract:
 a.
 In non technical terms, what is the main point of this article?
 (How would you explain the point of the article to your friend or family?)